-Hasami porcelain is characterized by its beauty of pure white porcelain and the delicately painted decoration glazed with a blue pigment.
+Hasami Porcelain is characterized by its beauty of pure white colors and the delicately painted decoration glazed with a blue pigment.
 The grace of openwork in a wickerwork design and mesh design is unique to Hasami porcelain.
 Originally it was produced for common people, and has cultivated a long tradition of beauty.
 Both the traditional skills to produce the porcelain and the craftworker’s motivation to hand down the tradition are surely found today.
-The manufacturers have improved and changed the shapes of Hasami porcelain so that they catered more to people’s needs at that time.
+The manufacturers have improved and changed the shapes of the products so that they are catered more to people’s needs at that time.
 It has been a very adaptable product.
 Hasami porcelain has a history of 400 years, which also tells us a history of food culture in Japan.

-I really enjoyed my self guided tour through the Hasami Ceramic Park Nagasaki Museum and wish to come back again, I am sure you will feel the same.
-It has to be noted that because of Hasami`s rural location, public transport will not be suffice, a private tour will have to be organised to get to this location.
+I really enjoyed my self guided tour through the Hasami Ceramic Museum and wish to come back again, I am sure you will feel the same.
+It has to be noted that because of Hasami`s rural location, public transport will not be suffice, a private tour will have to be organised to get to this very remote location.

-Click on the link to see Hasami Ceramic Park Nagasaki Museum on a map:
+Click on the link to see Hasami Ceramics Park Museum on a map:

 Please click on the pictures below to enlarge:

 All different sizes and shapes

 Please check out this video of the Hasami Ceramics Park Nagasaki Museum below: